 However, our equation soon changed.
 The woman who I respected for her in-depth business knowledge and senior position in a global corporate, the woman who was initially all praises for my blog, soon started criticizing me for writing for men.
 I have asked her for logical reasons and asked her to prove me wrong on any of the articles I have ever written, but she didn’t.

 All the time she criticized me and my work was based on one argument that “not all women are like that”.
-Problem was I was expecting logical, data/research driven answers from a highly qualified woman high in the corporate ladder, but all I was receiving was some baseless arguments that many women are suffering too.
+Problem was that I was expecting logical, data/research driven answers from a highly qualified woman high in the corporate ladder, but all I was receiving was some baseless arguments that many women are suffering too.

 Soon her criticism increased, and she started pushing me to stop writing on The Male Factor.
 No matter how I wanted to reason it out with her and know her side of arguments, she kept saying, “I don’t have time to waste my time for replying to your crap”.